seerreenna/seerreenna.github.io/about.md

 <div class="card">
 <h1 class="header">Leadership</h1>
 <div class="body">
+<h4>University of California, Irvine</h4>
 <ul>
-  <li><strong>MDS Program Ambassador</strong>: Act as an advocate for the MDS program in the Donald Bren School of Information and Computer Sciences.
+  <li><strong>MDS Program Ambassador, Donald Bren School of Information and Computer Science</strong>: Act as an advocate for the MDS program in the Donald Bren School of Information and Computer Sciences.
 Aim to solidify program systems, activities, and standards by understanding the needs of the diverse student body.
 (2023-2024)</li>
   <li><strong>Co-Founder & Vice President, The Futurist Society at UCI</strong>: Compiled research for weekly discussions on the latest technological innovations.
 Led insightful debates on topics such as Quantum Computing, Circular Economies, and the Dyson Sphere.(2020-2022)</li>
 </ul>
 </div>